Shahanees1998/Aseedak/DEPLOYMENT_GUIDE.md

 - Input validation with Zod
 - SQL injection prevention with Prisma
 - XSS protection with Next.js
-- CSRF protection with NextAuth
+- CSRF protection with JWT
 - Rate limiting for API endpoints
 - Secure password hashing with bcrypt